Unified Model of Heated Plasma Expansion: Application in laser-plasma interactions

-and, $L_0$ and $\gamma$ obtained from Eqs.\eqref{gamma-L} can be used to calculate $\lambda_{D0}$ and $\lambda_{s0}$.
-These initial parameters depend on the plasma characteristics at the laser time $t_L = t_{Li}$ (when the intensity is $\mathcal{I}_i$), since when the interaction is considered.
-If $t_{Li}$ is assumed to be in the pedestal region of long pulses ($|t_{Li}|\gg\tau_p$), then Eqs.\eqref{lengths-Laser} and \eqref{prepulse} can be used to estimate the lengths at a laser time $t_L\lesssim 2\tau_p$ before the peak pulse interacts.
-Equation \eqref{prepulse} gives a good approximation for the intensity at $t_L\lesssim 2\tau_p$, and is only a slight overestimation, which would lead to a small overestimation of the calculated lengths.
-Equations\eqref{gamma-L} lead to the following expressions for $\eta$ and $\zeta_c$,
+and, $L_0$ and $\gamma$ obtained from Eqs.~\eqref{gamma-L} can be used to calculate $\lambda_{D0}$ and $\lambda_{s0}$.
+These length scales depend on the plasma characteristics at $t = 0$ (when the laser intensity is $\mathcal{I}_i$), since when the collisionless interaction is considered, and can be used to obtain the following expressions for $\eta$ and $\zeta_c$,